Horse meat: Slovenia

 Horse meat is generally available in Slovenia, and is highly popular in the traditional cuisine, especially in the central region of Carniola and in the Karst region.
+The horse breed known as Slovenian Cold-blood is raised for meat as well as for pulling.
 Colt steak (žrebičkov zrezek) is also highly popular, especially in Slovenia's capital Ljubljana, where it is part of the city's traditional regional cuisine.
 In Ljubljana, many restaurants sell burgers and meat that contain large amounts of horse meat, including a fast-food chain called Hot' Horse.

 Spain

 Cecina is a cured meat made from beef or horse, and is considered a delicacy.
 Foal meat (carne de potro) is preferred over horse meat for this purpose.
 Horse meat is easily found in supermarkets, and usually prepared as a stew or as steak.
 A common practice is to serve horse meat to anemic children.
 Although no generalized taboo exists in Spain, consumption of horse meat is minor, compared to that of pork, beef, or lamb.

+On 1 December 2022, an operation by Europol and the Spanish Civil Guard announced the arrest of 41 individuals involved in a criminal enterprise illegally selling untraceable horse meat to the Spanish, Belgian and German markets.
+The criminal enterprise acquired horses from across Spain, generating illegal profits of EUR 1.5 million.